-The first instance, relating to the eligibility and representation of groups composed primarily of eligible individuals, represents the current practice permitted by current section 1611.5(c).
-The proposed rule is intended to have the same interpretation of "primarily composed" that has developed and been adopted in practice over the years since 1983.
-In the case of membership groups, at least 51% of the members would have to be individuals who would be financially eligible; in the case of non-membership groups, at least 51% of members of the governing body would have to be individuals who would be financially eligible.
-The latter instance represents a variation on one of the situations permitted by the pre-1983 rule, although the language would be revised to focus on "principal activity" rather than "primary purpose" and the rule would only permit the representation of groups which have as a principal activity the delivery of services to low income persons.
+The first instance, relating to the eligibility and representation of groups composed primarily of eligible individuals, represents the practice under the current section 1611.5(c).
+The new rule is intended to have the same interpretation of "primarily composed" that has developed and been adopted in practice over the years since 1983.
+In the case of membership groups, at least a majority of the members would have to be individuals who would be financially eligible; in the case of non-membership groups, at least a majority of members of the governing body would have to be individuals who would be financially eligible.
+LSC received no comments opposing this proposal and adopts it as proposed.

+The latter instance represents a variation on one of the situations permitted by the pre-1983 rule, although the language has been revised to focus on "principal activity" rather than "primary purpose" (or "primary activity") and the rule permits only the representation of groups which have as a principal activity the delivery of services to low income persons.
+Limiting permissible represention to groups which have as a "principal activity" the provision of services to low income persons and the exclusion of groups which act in the "furtherance of the interest of the poor" are intended to make the analysis required in determining the permissibility of the representation more objective.